|Grand Wall Area

 Cruel Shoes weaves a wandering path up the lower face of the Chief, conveniently ending at the base of the Split Pillar.
 An excellent route in its own right, it also provides a great, all-free way to access the Grand Wall.
 Expect amazing, consistent pitches of technical face climbing at the 5.10 level, good mixed pro, and immaculate rock.
 Enough can't be said about this awesome climb.

 P1: Begin at the base of the Chief in the corner just right of Apron Strings.
-Ascend the corner via stemming and chimneying to a belay high up in the corner at a stance.
+Ascend the corner (The Flake) via stemming and chimneying to a belay high up in the corner at a stance.
 5.10b.
 Alternatively, climb the first pitch of Apron Strings (10b), a higher quality pitch up the face to the left of the corner to the same belay.

 Rap with two ropes or continue on.